 97153 ADAPTIVE General Description: Direct Treatment.
-BEHAVIOR Descriptor: Service administered by Technician under the direction TREATMENT BY of a physician or other QHP, face-to-face with one patient, each 15 minutes.
-PROTOCOL Time/Units=per 15 minutes Attended By=client, technician (QHP may substitute for the technician)
+BEHAVIOR Descriptor: Service administered by Technician under the direction TREATMENT of a physician or other QHP, face-to-face with one patient, each 15 BY PROTOCOL minutes.
+I NOTOGOL Time/Units=per 15 minutes Attended By=client, technician (QHP may substitute for the technician)

 0373T General Description: Direct treatment of severe maladaptive ADAPTIVE behavior in specialized settings.
-BEHAVIOR TREATMENT Descriptor: each 15 minutes of technicians' time face-to-face with a WITH patient, requiring the following components: PROTOCOL Administered by the physician or other QHP who is on MODIFICATION site (defined as immediately available and interruptible to MODIFICATION ' ' provider assistance and direction throughout the performance of the procedure; however, the physician or other QHP does not need to be present in the room when the procedure is performed.); With the assistance of two or more technicians; For a patient who exhibits destructive behavior; Completed in an environment that is customized to the patient's behavior Time/Units=per 15 minutes Attended By=client and 2 or more technicians; QHP on site 97154 General Description: Group Treatment GROUP основан 2 осон разованием ADAPTIVE Descriptor: Service administered by technician under the direction BEHAVIOR of a physician or other QHP, face-to-face with two or more TREATMENT BY · · · · · · · · · · · · · · · · · · · patients, each 15 minutes.
+BEHAVIOR TREATMENT Descriptor: each 15 minutes of technicians' time face-to-face with a WITH patient, requiring the following components: PROTOCOL Administered by the physician or other QHP who is on MODIFICATION site (defined as immediately available and interruptible to provider assistance and direction throughout the performance of the procedure; however, the physician or other QHP does not need to be present in the room when the procedure is performed.); With the assistance of two or more technicians; For a patient who exhibits destructive behavior; Completed in an environment that is customized to the patient's behavior patient's benavior Time a // Imita - man 4.5 mains store Time/Units=per 15 minutes Attended By=client and 2 or more technicians; QHP on site 97154 General Description: Group Treatment GROUP ADAPTIVE Descriptor: Service administered by technician under the direction BEHAVIOR of a physician or other QHP, face-to-face with two or more TREATMENT BY patients, each 15 minutes.
 PROTOCOL Time/Units=per 15 minutes Attended By=two or more clients, technician (QHP may substitute for the technician) 97158 General Description: Group Treatment GROUP ADAPTIVE Descriptor: Service administered by a physician or BEHAVIOR other QHP, face-to-face with multiple patients, each 15 minutes.
 TREATMENT Active protocol modification must occur every 15 minutes.
-WITH · PROTOCOL Time/Units=per 15 minutes MODIFICATION Attended By=two or more clients and QHP · ·········· = / ······ = · ······ = ······ = ····· = ····
+WITH PROTOCOL Time/Units=per 15 minutes MODIFICATION Attended By=two or more clients and QHP

-97155 ADAPTIVE General Description: Direct Treatment by QHP BEHAVIOR Descriptor: Service administered by physician or TREATMENT BY other QHP which may include simultaneous direction of technician, face-to-face with one patient, each 15 minutes.
-PROTOCOL race-to-race with one patient, each to minutes.
-MODIFICATION Time/Units=per 15 minutes Attended By=client, QHP, may include technician and/or caregiver
+General Description: Direct Treatment by QHP Descriptor: Service administered by physician or other QHP which may include simultaneous direction of technician, face-to-face with one patient, each 15 minutes.
+Time/Units=per 15 minutes Attended By=client, QHP, may include technician and/or caregiver

 97156 FAMILY General Description: Family Training ADAPTIVE BEHAVIOR TREATMENT GUIDANCE Descriptor: Service administered by physician or other QHP (with or without the patient present), face-to-face with guardians(s)/caregiver(s), each 15 minutes.
-Time/Units=per 15 minutes Attended By=caregiver and QHP 97157 MULTIPLE- General Description: Family Training W C C C C C C C C C FAMILY GROUP Descriptor: Service administered by physician or other QHP Descriptor: Service administered by physician or other QHP (without the patient present), face-to-face with multiple sets of FAMILY GROUP • FAMILY GROUP ADAPTIVE (without the patient present), face-to-face with multiple sets of FAMILY GROUP ADAPTIVE BEHAVIOR (without the patient present), face-to-face with multiple sets of
+Time/Units=per 15 minutes Attended By=caregiver and QHP 97157 MULTIPLE- General Description: Family Training General Description: Family Training Descriptor: Service administered by physician or other QHP MULTIPLE- MULTIPLE- FAMILY GROUP Descriptor: Service administered by physician or other QHP MULTIPLE- FAMILY GROUP ADAPTIVE Descriptor: Service administered by physician or other QHP (without the patient present), face-to-face with multiple sets of